Rotorua tourism rebuilding as world opens up

 Rotorua Visitor Insights Programme (VIP)

-Compiled quarterly by Angus and Associates, the VIP provides a profile of visitors to the region, consumer awareness of Rotorua communications, perceptions of the region, and appeal and propensity to visit Rotorua.
+Compiled six-monthly by Angus and Associates, the VIP provides a profile of visitors to the region, consumer awareness of Rotorua communications, perceptions of the region, and appeal and propensity to visit Rotorua.

 Domestic Growth in Tourism (DGiT)